About Us

 Mission

-Our research aims to reveal how social, ecological, and technological systems (SETS) processes drive everyday experiences in urban areas, leveraging empirical and theoretical approaches as well as data visualization to advance urban systems research and practice.
-We address a variety of research areas including: urban resilience, climate change adaptation, nature-based solutions, urban land use planning, social equity and environmental justice, urban biodiversity and ecosystem services, data visualization and urban data science.
-The Urban Systems Lab was founded in 2015 by Dr. Timon McPhearson, a world-renowned urban ecologist.
+Our work address a variety of research areas including: urban resilience, climate change adaptation, nature-based solutions, urban land use planning, social resilience, urban biodiversity, data visualization and urban data science.
+The Lab was founded in 2015 by Dr. Timon McPhearson, a world-renowned urban ecologist.

 Vision